 The District compensates overtime for nonexempt employees in accordance with federal wage and hour laws.
 Only nonexempt employees (hourly employees and paraprofessional employees) are entitled to overtime compensation.
 Nonexempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor.
+A nonexempt employee who works overtime without prior approval will be subject to disciplinary action.

 Overtime is legally defined as all hours actually worked in excess of 40 hours in a work week and is not measured by the day or by the employee's regular work schedule.
 Nonexempt full time employees that are paid on a salary basis are scheduled and paid for a 40-hour work week and do not earn additional pay unless they work more than 40 hours.